Terms & Conditions

 Disclosure Of Your Information To Third Parties

-We may track visits to the pages and links on our websites so we can make decisions about the design and usage of the Sites.
+We may track visits to the pages and links on our Sites so we can make decisions about the design and usage of the Sites.
 We may choose to share this aggregate and de-identified information on consumer behavior to third parties.

 Cookies And Related Technologies

 As part of our ongoing efforts to ensure the best possible experience for all users of our Sites, we may use “cookies” and related technologies, such as tags, SDKs, tracking pixels, and other similar technologies to collect the information described in “Information We Collect Through Automated Means.”
 “Cookies” are small pieces of information that are stored by your browser on your computer’s hard drive.
-Cookies enable us to provide special features such as storing items in your shopping cart between visits, tailoring products or services offered to you based on past preferences or geographic location.
+Cookies enable us to provide special features such as storing items in your shopping cart between visits and tailoring products or services offered to you based on past preferences or geographic location.
 Most Web browsers automatically accept cookies but allow you to turn off cookies as part of the browser options.
 Even without cookies, you can still use most of the features of our Sites, but you will be unable to place items in your shopping cart or make purchases.

-Advertising and Third-Party Data Collection
+Advertising And Third-Party Data Collection